 Topaz Care and Cleaning

 Topaz is a durable semi-precious gemstone, 8 on the Mohs hardness scale, meaning it is hard enough to survive scratches and accidental hits.
 However, you may want to take special care to prevent such abuse.
-That is why it is always recommended to remove your topaz jewellery before physical activities or household cleaning since this gem can be damaged by other harder materials and surfaces.
+That is why it is always recommended to remove your topaz jewellery before physical activities or household cleaning, as this gem can be damaged by other harder materials and surfaces.

-To clean topaz at home, you should add some mild dishwashing soap liquid to warm water.
-Stir the water and dish soap together using a spoon or your finger.
-Carefully place your gemstone in the liquid you have prepared and soak it for about 20 – 30 minutes.
-This will help to loosen any dirt.
+To clean topaz at home, use mild dishwashing soap and warm water.
+Carefully place your gemstone in the liquid you have prepared and soak it for 20-30 minutes.
+It will help to loosen any dirt.
 After the soaking, use a soft toothbrush to remove the dirt.
 Next, rinse out your piece of jewellery with clean water and dry it with a soft and lint-free cloth.

 When storing topaz jewellery, keep it separated from other softer gemstones to protect them from being scratched.
-Similarly, you will want to protect your topaz from harder gems such as diamonds and sapphires.
-This means it is a good idea to store topaz in individual cloth jewellery bags.
+Similarly, you will want to protect your topaz from harder gems such as diamonds and sapphires, meaning it is a good idea to store topaz in individual cloth jewellery bags.

 |Chemical Name||Aluminium fluorosilicate|